hackerESQ/laravel-settings/README.md

 Settings::set(['firm_name'=>'new']);
 ```

-<b style="color:red;">For security reasons, this will first check to see if such a setting key exists in your "settings" table or in the cache.
+<b><mark>For security reasons,</mark> this will first check to see if such a setting key exists in your "settings" table or in the cache.
 If a key does exist, it will set it.
 If the key does not exist, <i>it will disregard the change.</i> </b> If you want to force set a setting, you can pass true for the second parameter of the set method:

 ```php
 Settings::set(['firm_name'=>'new'],true);